You need a sign permit for most exterior signs that advertise a business or an event.

 - structural assurances from a professional engineer (your sign company can help you with this requirement)

 It takes about a week to process your application, providing your sign conforms to the sign bylaws.
-Once approved, your sign permit will be mailed to the address on your application form.
+Once approved, your sign permit will be emailed to you.

 The permit fee is $170 for your first sign, and $95 for each subsequent sign.